 Living with a dog that requires a lot of training and management can be really hard on the pet parent.
 Most people did not bring a dog into their home to take on a training challenge.
-Join me as I interview Lisa Mullinax, a behavior consultant in Seattle, discuss what life is like living with challenging dogs and what to do in order to support you during the training process.
+Join me on this episode of the Paws & Reward Podcast as I interview Lisa Mullinax, a behavior consultant in Seattle, and discuss what life is like living with and training difficult dogs and what to do in order to support everyone during the training process.

 Lisa and I are defining difficult dogs as canines that have a hard time navigating their environment emotionally.
 They could be displaying behaviors associated with fear, anxiety, and/or aggression when encountering other stimuli or experiences.

 During this episode, Lisa shares 3 critical topics when living with and training difficult dogs.